Warrant Officer Prerequisites and Duty Description

 - 60 Semester Hours of College

-NOTE 1: A letter from a Senior Warrant Officer (CW3-CW5) is required.
-It is preferred that the letter comes from a Senior Signal Warrant Officer.
-Additionally, though not a requirement or prerequisite, technical certifications also add great weight to the overall strength of the packet and should be cited in the resume and included in the packet.
-Examples: CISSP, CCNA, and CCNP.
+NOTE 1: Although not a requirement or prerequisite, technical certifications also add great weight to the overall strength of the packet and should be cited in the resume and included in the packet.
+A few examples: CASP, CISSP, CCNA, and MCSE.

 NOTE 2: Due to the large number of qualified applicants under 12 years Active Federal Service (AFS) for 255N, the Signal Regiment is discouraging applicants over 12 years AFS from applying at this time.
 Applicants with extenuating circumstances and exemplary files are encouraged to apply.